guoyu-zhang/ilcoffee/README.md

 # ILCoffee :coffee:
 ILCoffee is an application showcasing independent coffee shops in Edinburgh.

+Edinburgh

 * Built using React, Redux, Node, Express and MongoDB.
 * Google Maps API is used